Umar-37/ticket-grad/README.md

-## Powered by firebase, vanilla javascript and tailwindcss
+## Powered by firebase, google maps, vanilla javascript and tailwindcss
 - --